How to Deal with Disappointment

 But knowing what you did in a particular situation is necessary to understand if you want a better future.

-If you’ve ever have been disappointed by a situation, this episode is for you.
+If you’ve ever have been disappointed by a situation and need to learn the best ways to deal with it, this episode is for you.

 In this episode, you’ll get tips to help you get over disappointments you will face.